US Transportation and Warehousing Sector

 Recent Developments

-- Low water levels are slowing export-bound barge shipments of grain and oilseeds from the Midwest farm belt for a third straight year, according to the US Coast Guard.
-The problem makes US exports less competitive in a world market awash in supplies - just as farmers are set to harvest a record soy and large corn crop and as prices hover near four-year lows, according to Marine Link.
-The US Coast Guard said that it has responded to several groundings along sections of the lower Mississippi River in late August and early September.
-Sandbars are already starting to show on the Mississippi River at the Memphis, TN, river gauge, according to Marine Link.
+• Low water levels are slowing export-bound barge shipments of grain and oilseeds from the Midwest farm belt for a third straight year, according to the US Coast Guard.
+The problem makes US exports less competitive in a world market awash in supplies, according to Marine Link.
+The US Coast Guard said that it has responded to several groundings along sections of the lower Mississippi River.
+Sandbars are showing on the Mississippi River at the Memphis, TN, river gauge, according to Marine Link.
 This stretch of the river fell to an all-time low of -12.04 feet in October 2023, according to the National Oceanic and Atmospheric Administration's (NOAA) National Water Prediction Service.
-The water level at Memphis is lower in early September 2024 than it was at the same time last year and is forecast to drop to -7.5 feet by September 18, NOAA data shows.
+“For each foot of draft reduction on the river, an individual barge is loaded with 7,000 fewer bushels (200 tons) of soybeans,” according to Mike Steenhoek, Executive Director of the Soy Transportation Coalition.
+“In certain areas of the river, we are seeing several feet of draft restrictions due to low water.
+In addition, the lack of water will narrow the shipping channel, which limits the number of barges that can be attached together to form one single flotilla or tow.
+Depending on the location in the river, tow sizes are being reduced from 10-15% at minimum and upwards of 30-40%.”

-- Transportation and warehousing sector employment and average wages for nonsupervisory employees increased slightly during the first nine months of 2024, according to the US Bureau of Labor Statistics (BLS).
+• Transportation and warehousing sector employment increased moderately and average wages for nonsupervisory employees increased slightly during the first 10 months of 2024, according to the US Bureau of Labor Statistics (BLS).
+Transportation and warehousing sector prices increased slightly during the first 10 months of 2024.
 Transportation and warehousing sector sales are forecast to grow at a 4.2% compounded annual rate from 2024 to 2028, comparable to the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Get A Demo